-Due to the theoretical possibility of ergotism, the concurrent use of azithromycin with ergot derivatives is not recommended (see section 4.4).
+Due to the theoretical possibility of ergotism, the concurrent use of azithromycin with ergot derivatives is not recommended.

-Digoxin and colchicine (P-gp substrates)
+Digoxin (P-gp substrates)

-Concomitant administration of macrolide antibiotics, including azithromycin, with P-glycoprotein substrates such as digoxin and colchicine, has been reported to result in increased serum levels of the P-glycoprotein substrate.
+Concomitant administration of macrolide antibiotics, including azithromycin, with Pglycoprotein substrates such as digoxin, has been reported to result in increased serum levels of the P-glycoprotein substrate.
 Therefore, if azithromycin and P-gp substrates such as digoxin are administered concomitantly, the possibility of elevated serum concentrations of the substrate should be considered.